- This vulnerability affects: All current versions of Internet Explorer

 - What to do: Deploy the appropriate Internet Explorer patches immediately, or let Windows Automatic Update do it for you

-In a security bulletin released today as part of Patch Day, Microsoft describes six new vulnerabilities that affect all current versions of Internet Explorer (IE).
+In a security bulletin released today as part of Patch Day, Microsoft describes two new vulnerabilities that affect all current versions of Internet Explorer (IE).
 Microsoft rates the aggregate severity of these new flaws as Critical.

 Keep in mind, today’s attackers often hijack legitimate web pages and booby-trap them with malicious code.
 Typically, they do this via hosted web ads or through SQL injection and cross-site scripting (XSS) attacks.
 Even recognizable and authentic websites could pose a risk to your users if hijacked in this way, and the vulnerabilities described in today’s bulletin are perfect for use in drive-by download attacks.